girder/large_image/docs/example_usage.rst

 Writing an Image
 ----------------

 If you wish to visualize numpy data, large_image can write a tiled tiff.
 This requires a tile source that supports writing to be installed.
-As of this writing, only the ``large-image-source-vips`` source supports this.
+As of this writing, the ``large-image-source-zarr`` and ``large-image-source-vips`` sources supports this.
+If both are installed, the ``large-image-source-zarr`` is the default.

 .. code-block:: python